auca/com.122-119/Practice_Tasks/Structured_Programming/Practice_07.md

 ### Homework Problem #7: Lines

 Develop a graphics application that generates an animation of two small circles moving side to side at a 45-degree angle across the screen connected with a red line.
 The circles and the line should leave a trail behind them, as demonstrated in the sample below.

+Use plain C structs to create composite data types if you find them necessary to improve the quality of your code.

 Note that the window size should be set to 800x450 pixels.
 You may use arrays for this task, but it is not mandatory.